• Skip to primary navigation

 5 from 6 votes

-Sweet Skillet Cornbread {with Pan-fried Maple Corn}
+Skillet Cornbread with Pan-fried Maple Corn

 Sweet Skillet Cornbread perfectly straddles the border between savory Southern cornbread and its honey-sweet Northern cousin – not too sweet, not too savory – and gets an added pop in the form of delicious pan-fried maple-glazed corn.